 Going to Provincial Court

 Some changes to the new family law rules and forms were made by Order in Council No. 647 and are in effect as of January 4, 2022.
 The PCFR Explained document and the family forms have been updated to reflect these changes.

 See below for information about the requirements for starting a family law case in different types of court registries.

 Provincial Court can make orders about guardianship, parenting arrangements, contact, child support and spousal support.
 You can also get a protection order from the Provincial Court.

-Many Provincial Court locations have requirements which must be completed before you can move forward with a court application about family law matters.
+Many Provincial Court locations have requirements that must be completed before you can move forward with a court application about family family law matters.
 Important: These requirements do not apply to applications for other orders.
 This includes protection orders, priority parenting matters, relocation, enforcement, case management, and consent orders.